Eleazar19/HR-Analysis-Dashboard/README.md

 ## Key Insights:

-- Employees who are highly educated earn more in terms of monthly salary in the company compared to employees who are less educated; in other words, the higher your educational level, the more salary you earn at the company.
+- Employees who are highly educated earn more in terms of monthly salary in the company compared to employees who are less educated; in other words, the higher your educational level, the higher your salary at the company.

 - The managerial position in every department is paid way higher than any other employee.